adesandr/GliderThrow_Meter/docs/get-started/index.rst

 The result is encouraging and works perfectly, but the board has a form factor of 55 mm x 55 m (i.e. a casing close to 60 mm side) which is off target compared to the initial requirement.

 Finally, I tried to integrate the "clone Wemos" demoboard which is more compact by stacking a PCB that integrates the MPU6050 board and the TP4056 board.
-We arrive at a form factor (excluding the casing) of 38mm x 38mm x 45mm, which is close to the target,but not totally satisfactory in terms of integration.
+We arrive at a form factor (excluding the casing) of 38mm x 38mm x 45mm, which is close to the target, but not totally satisfactory in terms of integration and usability.

 .. image:: /_static/prototype-stack.png
    :align: center

 Following these two tests, I came to the conclusion that the integration of off-the-shelf boards would inevitably lead to a form factor that not stick the requirement and a low comfort of implementation.

 However, this second prototyping stage enabled me to target the components needed for the integration of the boards, And I decided to design a new PCB integrating all of the components.
-So go to the Hardware Design section.
+So go first to the next chapter for a description of the software.